Abdominoplasty (Tummy Tuck)

 What is an abdominoplasty?

-An abdominoplasty, also known as a tummy tuck, is a surgical procedure designed to remove excess skin and fat from the lower abdomen and/or to tighten the abdominal muscles.
+An abdominoplasty, also known as a tummy tuck, is a surgical procedure our Specialist Plastic Surgeons perform in Perth to remove excess skin and fat from the lower abdomen and/or to tighten the abdominal muscles.

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.

-You may wish to have an abdominoplasty if your abdomen is affected by obesity, skin laxity following weight loss, muscle repair following pregnancy, or scars from previous surgery.
-The overall body appearance is improved by reducing and recontouring abdominal skin and fat.
+You may wish to have an abdominoplasty if your abdomen is affected by mild obesity, skin laxity following weight loss, muscle repair following pregnancy, or scars from previous surgery or trauma.

 How is abdominoplasty surgery performed?